Higher Connectivity of Tropicalizations: Open Problems

 \section{Open Problems}

-\begin{description} \item[Positive characteristic] Does the Tropical Bertini Theorem (Proposition~\ref{prop:hyperplane}) hold in positive characteristic?
-See Remark~\ref{rem:char}. \item[Bergman fans and tropical linear spaces] Is any (nonrealizable) Bergman fan $r-\ell$ connected through codimension one with the coarse fan structure?
+\begin{description} \item[Bergman fans and tropical linear spaces] Is any (nonrealizable) Bergman fan $r-\ell$ connected through codimension one with the coarse fan structure?
 Any fan structure?
 Here $r$ and $\ell$ denote the dimension of the Bergman fan and the dimension of the lineality space respectively.
 Similarly for (nonrealizable) tropical linear spaces of valuated matroids as defined in~\cite{Speyer}. \item[Connectivity, irreducibility, and algebraic matroids] An irreducible variety $X$ in $K^n$ gives a matroid on ground set $\{1,2,\dots,n\}$ where the rank of a subset $S \subset \{1,2,\dots,n\}$ is the dimension of the projection of $X$ onto the $S$-coordinates.
 This is called the algebraic matroid of $X$, and tropicalization preserves algebraic matroids~\cite{YuAlgMatroids}.
 In general it is not known which balanced polyhedral complexes give matroids this way.
 Does the higher connectivity imply that a balanced polyhedral complex gives an algebraic matroid?
 If the balanced complex is {\em tropically irreducible}, in the sense that it is not a union of two proper balanced weighted rational polyhedral complexes, does the complex have a higher connectivity or give an algebraic matroid?

 \end{description}